roelzkie15/python-microservices-patterns/README.md

 If something went wrong to a participating microservice there should be a compensating transaction to undo the changes that were made by the preceding local transactions.

-There are two types of Saga patterns:
+There are two popular Saga patterns:
 - [__Choreography__](https://github.com/roelzkie15/python-microservice-patterns/tree/master/saga-choreograhpy-example) - Where microservices publish a message/event from a local transaction and trigger subscribers or participating microservices for the next local transaction.

 - __Orchestration__ - Where microservices have an orchestrator to command what participating microservices should trigger the next local transaction and should receive a reply from that local transaction.